 My children have saved me from a life of trying to impress.
 Fearing judgment.
 Resisting change.
 Giving up on finding comfort with myself.
 They have given me a most beautiful reason to engage with the world.
 Share ideas.
 Learn from others while trusting myself.

 We are the most drastically different two people who have ever loved so much!
 He is black and I am white.
 He is twenty-three years older than me.
 He has lived his entire life in small town Texas while I've lived all over Canada and the US... embracing the nomad in me.
 I love travel and he fears it.
 I love people and he worries that they are going to take advantage.
-I want to give our children freedom (though it's frightening!) and he wants to hold them tight to keep them safe.
+I want to give our children freedom (though it's frightening!) and he wants to wrap them tight with warnings to keep them safe.

 All of these differences were evident on the day we met.
 I wrote a fun post all about that day here:

-In the end, we are the greatest combo of mom and dad that I could have ever hoped for our children!
+In the end, we are the greatest combo of mom and dad that I could have ever hoped for our children

 A bit about my future: Having lived a life that is filled with stories, surprises, struggles, and celebrations, I am now that writer I imagined myself to be, but different too.
 I have yet to publish a novel ( I'm working on one right now!) though I have published my first book, Spinning in Circles and Learning from Myself: A Collection of Stories that Slowly Grow Up.
 And before that I was published in one:This Extraordinary Life by Rachel Quatkemeyer.
 I write articles, blog posts, opinion pieces, essays, short stories, and am shopping a screenplay.
 I write because it's how I discover who I am and who I want to be.
 It's how I affect my world and envision clearly.
 I'm addicted to stories.
 And I really like how well they go with coffee!